reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 ## Processing $questionnaire operation

+Elements from the structure definition should be processed to questionnaire items if:
+  1. The element is a part of the differential
+  2. The element is a part of the snapshot and has a cardinality of at least 1..* (min >1).
+Nested child elements with min > 1 should also be included if parent has min > 1.
+  3. Optionally, the parameter "supportedOnly" can be supplied to the operation.
+If true, the above applies only to elements with must support flags.

+For each case-feature definition/profile, create a group of questionnaire items.
+Add additional questionnaire item groupings for complex data structures i.e. if element path is nested beyond element.x, group the element.x children together.

 | item            | questionnaireItem                 | notes  |
 |-----------------|-----------------------------------|----------------------------------------------------------------|
 | pattern[x]      | sets initial[x], visibility false | Because questionnaireItem.initial[x] is a subset of pattern[x], we have rules to coerce |